acoyfellow/brain_server/README.md

 brain_server
 ==================

-A lightweight HTTP Koa server that uses brain.js and Redis as a datastore.
+A lightweight HTTP Koa server that uses Q, brain.js, and Redis as a datastore.
+Can be used as a good starting point for anyone interested in machine learning with Javascript.

 1. Install Node.js (at least 11.13)
 2. Install Redis